handpoint/doc/restapi/restreleasenotes.md

 ## 2.16.0
 **Features:**

-We're excited to announce the latest update to our REST API (Version 2.16.0), featuring comprehensive Money Remittance support to enhance your financial integration's capabilities.
-In order to use this functionality, we provide the integrator with an object called [Money Remittance Options](restobjects.md#money-remittance-options), which must be used in the operation.
+We're excited to announce the latest update to our REST API, featuring support of Mastercard MoneySend fields for money remittance merchants.
+In order to use this functionality, we provide you with an object called [Money Remittance Options](restobjects.md#money-remittance-options), which must be used in the operation.

 The supported operations are Sale, Sale & Tokenize, Refund, Linked Refunds, Reversals, MoTo Sale, MoTo Refund.
-For Linked Refunds and Reversals, Money Remittance fields should be taken from the original Sale/MoTo/Refund when using the field `originalTransactionId`.
+For Linked Refunds and Reversals, Money Remittance fields should be taken from the original Sale/MoTo/Refund when using the field `originalTransactionID`.

-***Please note**: Money Remittance is available for some acquirers and geographies.
+***Please note**: Money Remittance is available only for some acquirers and geographies.
 Please check with your Handpoint relationship manager about the availability of this functionality for your merchants.

 ## 2.15.0
 **Features:**